jfcmacro/mdd2oedx/README.md

 # mdd2oedx

-Take an md file with a description and produces a course into open Edx
+Take a md file with a course's description and generates a corresponding course using Open Edx structure.